Nosferican/UVA-SDS-Sample-Lecture/docs/src/GraphQL.md

 }
 ```

-**Tips**
+!!! info

-- When paginating outside the range, the `endCursor` is null.
+    When paginating outside the range, the `endCursor` is null.

+!!! info

-- Edges can be empty if there are no results.
+    Edges can be empty if there are no results.

 ## Class Exercise

 Convert the pipeline from the graphical user interface to a program using your favorite GraphQL [client implementations](https://graphql.org/code/).
 Get familiar with programatically paginating results.

+!!! tip

+    Using your favorite programming language get familiar with the available GraphQL client packages.
+You will likely also want to use a JSON library for reading the payload.